Triple Eight Race Engineering

-Triple Eight Race Engineering, (branded as Red Bull Ampol Racing) is an Australian motor racing team competing in the Supercars Championship.
-The team has been the only Brisbane based V8 Supercar team since its formation, originally operating out of the former Briggs Motor Sport workshop in Bowen Hills before moving to Banyo in 2009.
-Since taking over the former Briggs Motor Sport team during the 2003 season the team has won the Supercars driver's championship ten times, the team's championship eleven times and the Bathurst 1000 nine times.
+Triple Eight Race Engineering, branded as Red Bull Ampol Racing in Supercars, is an Australian motor racing team competing in the Supercars Championship.
+The team has been the only Brisbane-based V8 Supercar team since its formation, originally taking over and operating out of the former Briggs Motor Sport workshop in Bowen Hills during the 2003 season before moving to Banyo in 2009.
+The team has won the Supercars drivers' championship eleven times, the teams' championship twelve times and the Bathurst 1000 ten times.

-The team currently runs two Holden ZB Commodores for Broc Feeney and Shane van Gisbergen.
-Additionally, the team provides technical support to Team Sydney, Team 18 and Matt Stone Racing.
+The team currently runs two Chevrolet Camaros for Broc Feeney and Will Brown.
+Additionally, the team provides technical support to PremiAir Racing, Matt Stone Racing and Brad Jones Racing.
 The team performs its testing at Queensland Raceway.

-Originally affiliated with champion British Touring Car Championship race team Triple Eight Racing and owned by Peter Butterly, Roland Dane, Ian Harrison and Derek Warwick, Dane later took majority ownership, with Harrison maintaining a minority shareholding.
-In late 2015, Dane sold a ~ 30% shareholding in the team to Paul Dumbrell, Tim Miles and Trinette Schipkie.

-In 2021 Scottish Millionaire Tony Quinn bought a 40% Share of the team.

 History

 Triple Eight Race Engineering was formed in 1996 in the United Kingdom, running Vauxhall's program in the British Touring Car Championship before expanding into Australian V8 Supercars, purchasing the Briggs Motor Sport team in September 2003.
 The sale included a custom-built facility in the Brisbane suburb of Bowen Hills, and a staff of 35 people.
 Engineers in Brisbane worked closely with the Triple Eight staff in the UK to build two new Ford BA Falcons, while the team principals managed to attract substantial financial support from Ford.